 Persecution by the church

 For a long time the Roman church tried to limit the influence of the Cathars.
 It was difficult because the Cathars were protected by the counts of Toulouse and their vassals.
-But everything changed when a high Roman church servant was killed.
+However, everything changed when a high Roman church servant was killed.
 In 1209, Pope Innocent III unleashed a major offensive.
 As a reward, the crusaders were allowed to take the goods and land from the supporters of Catharism.
 The Kingdom of France was able to annex Occitania step by step, which was previously independent.

 The castle Montségur became a symbol of the resistance of the Cathars to the oppression.
 The castle was their last resort.